 For enquiries contact fraser(at)canadiancoasters.ca (at) is @

 We limit the registrations to 100 vehicles, or approximately 200 participants, we have reached our limit of 100 registered participants and registration is closed.
 We are now accepting names for our wait list.
 The date is the end of June to the end of August, 2017, with a total of 67 days.
-The start will be in Victoria, BC and ending in St. John's, NFLD
+The start will be in Victoria, BC and end in St. John's, NFLD